carbonplan/research/articles/cdr-verification-explainer/methods.md

 With the system responsibility classification, our intent is not to imply that projects can ignore these uncertainties, but rather to emphasize that some differentiation exists between developing deployment capacity and working on the fundamental science.
 We believe fundamental science should be shared across the field rather than being the responsibility or intellectual property of a single project.
 Incentive systems, in turn, must be thoughtfully designed to encourage project contributions to reducing system uncertainties.

-## Uncertainty mapping — methodological decisions
+## Uncertainty mapping — Methodological decisions

 In addition to outlining the framework we used to map uncertainty across the pathways, we wanted to highlight a few methodological decisions that we think are important for interpreting our results.